WHAT ARE NUTRIENTS?

 Vitamin B is a complex vitamin made up of eight different types all of which do different jobs within the body, these types are:

-- B1 – Thiamin – release energy from food, healthy nervous system – peas, dried fruit and liver.
+- B1 – Thiamin – release energy from food, a healthy nervous system – found in peas, dried fruit, and liver.

-- B2 – Riboflavin – healthy skin and eyes – milk, eggs and rice, (UV light can destroy riboflavin so store out of direct sunlight).
+- B2 – Riboflavin – healthy skin and eyes – found in milk, eggs, and rice, (UV light can destroy riboflavin so store out of direct sunlight).

-- B3 – Niacin – release energy from food, healthy nervous system and eyes – milk, fish, wheat flour and eggs.
+- B3 – Niacin – release energy from food, healthy nervous system, and eyes – found in milk, fish, wheat flour, and eggs.

-- B5 – Pantothenic acid – release energy from food, healthy brain – almost all meat and vegetables.
+- B5 – Pantothenic acid – release energy from food, healthy brain – found in almost all meat and vegetables.

-- B6 – Pyridoxine – form haemoglobin, allows the storage storage of energy – potatoes, soya bean, peanuts, milk pork and fish.
+- B6 – Pyridoxine – form hemoglobin, allows the storage of energy – found in potatoes, soya bean, peanuts, milk pork, and fish.

 - B9 – Folate – also known as folacin and the man-made form named Folic acid – forms red blood cells, helps prevent birth defects.

-- B12 – Known as B12 – healthy nervous system, release energy from food – cod, cheese, salmon, milk and eggs
+- B12 – Known as B12 – healthy nervous system, release energy from food – found in cod, cheese, salmon, milk, and eggs